calvinc0/cs361-milestone2/README.md

 How to RECEIVE data from the microservice?

-The microservice responds with a JSON object containing the results of the expense analysis.
+The microservice responds with a JSON object containing the result of the operation.

 Response Structure
 - status (string): Indicates the status of the operation (e.g., "success" or "error").